Education, Health and Care Plans

-Teachers do regular assess progress their class has made.
+Teachers carry out regular assessments to monitor the progress the individuals in their class have made.
 Within the assessments teachers should be identifying students who are making less than expected progress based on their age and circumstances.

 The 'Graduated Approach'

-If a teacher suspects the child or young person has SEND, teachers should adopt a four part cycle known ad the 'Graduated Approach': access, plan, do and review.
+If a teacher suspects the child or young person has SEND, teachers should adopt a four part cycle known ad the 'Graduated Approach': assess, plan, do and review.

 To encourage a consistent approach in West Sussex a document called the 'Graduated approach has been published for early year settings, schools and Post-16, browse on the Local Offer or Download the PDF.
 The document contains helpful information and strategies.
 Although the document is aimed at education settings, information/strategies/resources can be used by others working with families or parent carers.

 If a child or young person has been identified as needing additional support, planning an appropriate programme of short-term teaching will be used to identify the area of need.
 This is called SEN Support.
-After the support has been done it will the students progress will be reviewed to see whether the additional support helped.
+After the support has been put in place, the student’s progress will be reviewed to see whether the additional support helped.
 If the additional support was helpful it may continue or stop if the child/young person has made the progress.

 If the child or young person hasn't made progress then the school may call upon a range of specialist expertise.
 These services could include:

 |Early Years training for settings The Early Years training guide provides an overview of the courses that we offered.
 The training courses include support and network meetings, statutory (including Child Protection), EYFS, playwork, management and leadership courses.|